camunda/camunda-docs/docs/apis-clients/operate-api/index.md

 #### Cookies

-Another way to access API is to use Cookies header in each request.
+Another way to access API is to use cookie headers in each request.
 The cookie can be obtained by using the API endpoint `/api/login`.
+Take the steps in the following example:

 **Example:**